CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## Detailed design

-Declarative Services offers two benefits that are relevant to this issue: it generates boilerplate code for the user, and it allows lazy loading to optimize memory usage.
+Declarative Services offers two benefits that are relevant to this issue: it removes the need for common boilerplate code in the bundle, and it allows lazy loading to optimize memory usage.
 Unfortunately, some things were missed when implementing these features.
 Specifically:

 1. Use of the macro that provides the pointer `GetBundleContext` retrieves is discouraged when using Declarative Services, but its functionality has not been replaced.
 2. A logic error in the immediate bundle loader means that this pointer is never assigned to unless `"bundle.activator"` is set to `true` in the bundle manifest.